Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 == Description ==

+Use at own risk on your WordPress/BuddyPress websites as this has not been updated since 12 January 2022 and I've removed it from the WordPress directory to prevent anymore downloads.

 YouTube is back!

 Having tested this using Firefox, Edge, Chrome on Windows 10 & Linux it works on all except for Chrome on Windows 10!